vincent-prz/monad_comprehension.py/README.md

 monad_comprehension.py enables you to perform monadic computations with the list comprehension syntax.
 It is powered by [ast transformations](https://docs.python.org/3.7/library/ast.html).

+It is known to work with Python 3.6 and above.

 # Example: the Maybe monad

 Let's define the Maybe monad like this: